Prerequisites

 The Advanced Editor is a three-panel interface for configuring your agent:

-| Central Editor | Main editing area for system prompt and settings |
+Panel Description Left Panel Navigation between configuration sections Central Editor Main editing area for system prompt and settings Right Panel Playground for testing and debugging

 Left Panel